Free UK mainland delivery on orders over £50*

 Priming New Surfaces

 If you’re working with a new surface, be that a re-plastered wall or exterior wall which hasn’t seen a lick of paint before, you’ll want to get a product specifically formulated to help create a strong bond.
-Some of the most notable would include Crown Trade New Build Acrylic Primer and Crown Trade Stronghold Undercoat White.
+One of the most notable is Crown Trade Stronghold Undercoat White.
 Follow the same process for priming as detailed above, but aim to paint within 48 hours of priming so the primer can physically and chemically bond to the paint to create an even and smooth coverage.

 Priming Metal Surfaces